mambawopieman/notes/README.md

 # 2023-12-28
 - Today's programming wisdom is to embrace the principle of simplicity.
 Always strive to write clean, readable, and maintainable code.
 Remember that code is read more often than it is written, so prioritize clarity and conciseness.
 Refactor regularly to eliminate complexity and duplication.
 Moreover, understand that debugging and troubleshooting are integral parts of programming.
 When faced with a bug, approach it with patience and perseverance, and utilize tools and techniques like debugginggers and unit tests effectively.
 Lastly, keep learning and adapting to new technologies and best practices, as the world of programming is constantly evolving.
 Continuous learning and improvement are key to staying proficient and effective as a programmer.

+# 2023-12-29
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more fragile and difficult to maintain.
+Always strive to write clean, readable, and concise code.
+Remember that code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization.
+And lastly, embrace modular design and reusable components to enhance scalability and reduce redundancy."